oracle-livelabs/developer/23aifree-dev-env/introduction/introduction.md

 - **Reliability Assurance**: Ensures data quality and system dependability before production deployment.
 - **Robust Solutions**: Empowers you to build efficient, reliable solutions tailored to analytics and machine learning demands.

+### The role of the Database
+A database system is a crucial tool for a Data Engineer.
+Data engineering primarily revolves around SQL, with relational databases serving as the main storage for data.
+Data processing tasks are typically performed using SQL or languages derived from it.
+In some cases, ETL tools are utilized for these processing activities.
+As a Data Engineer, having immediate access to an Oracle Database to test and analyze data is an important step of the data engineering lifecycle.

 Estimated duration: **90 minutes**

 ### Objectives